Kava-Labs/kvtool/contrib/valval/readme.md

 Have `docker` & `docker-compose` installed.

-This example uses the following, but the instructions should work for any genesis:
+This example uses the following, but the instructions should work for any
+genesis:

-* starting genesis file: `./example-genesis.json`
+- starting genesis file: `./example-genesis.json`
-* new chain id: `kavamirror_2221-1`
+- new chain id: `kavamirror_2221-1`

-## configure genesis to use our validators
+## Configure genesis to use our validators

-Replace top ten validators with our nodes:
+Replace top x validators (2/3 power) with our nodes:

 ```sh
 # setup keys file for update-genesis-validators
 ./gen.sh